riboflavin/test-framer-sync/compare/granola-vs-avoma.md

 - Speaker separation and labeling is very clear in notes
 - Workflow integrations (CRM sync, calendar, etc.) streamline follow-ups
 ## Comparison table
+Granola might appeal to individuals or small businesses looking for a straightforward tool with a free plan, but it lacks deep integrations and may not be the most effective for managing meetings.
+Avoma, on the other hand, could be attractive to companies seeking a more robust solution with Zoom and calendar integration, but it also falls short in terms of integrations and practical meeting assistance.

+Both Granola and Avoma have limitations in their integrations and may not provide users with the comprehensive support needed to enhance their meeting productivity.
 | Feature                           | Granola               | Avoma              |
 |-----------------------------------|-----------------------|--------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited) | ❌ Trial only      |